ey-advisory-technology-testing/test-manaj/README.md

 ## Executing in TestmanaJ
 * This is as simple as calling the ExecuteApp method.
 Initially, we recommend to validate results in your third-party test management tool.

-##Usage
+## Usage

-## Usage Example
+In this section we will introduce the input expected from TestmanaJ, the format that is accepted and where to input that data.
+TestmanaJ is designed to be integrated with a diverse range of test frameworks, so it is up to the user to appropriately integrate TestmanaJ with their testing framework.

-Below you will find an example of a hashmap that will pass the `ExecuteApp` class to the test management tool of your choosing, it is important to note that though this is a hardcoded example, you will generate the hashmaps dynamically from your framework.
+Below you will find a representative case showing a hashmap that will pass the `ExecuteApp` class, it is important to note that though this is a hardcoded example, you will generate the hashmaps dynamically from your framework.
 This is just a foundational example.

 ```java